tytydraco/yessleep/out/Does_anyone_else_read_way_too_many_reviews_before_buying_something_or_is_it_just_me.md

 Alright, well, HomeDepotCustomer sounds like a bit of an asshole, but I think I'll go with this one.
 I order it and... what the fuck?
 A week?
 It's going to take a week?
 Thats some bullshit, but whatever, I guess.
 In the meantime, maybe I'll go on Etsy and get some cute new earrings too.
 I mean, I can't let my apartment's soon-to-be prettiness show me up.

-Again, I hear the clicking of the toaster.
+Again, I hear the clicking of the old toaster.
 "Click, click, click, click."
 I go to the kitchen and... it's plugged in?
 And it's hot, almost unbearably so.
 How the hell is that possible?
 Something is fucking weird here.
 I could've sworn that I unplugged it.
 I need to return this shit tomorrow.
 Regardless, I go back to my room and hop on Etsy.

 After only a few minutes, I find the CUTEST little silver snake earrings.
 I mean, they aren't everyone's cup of tea, but apparently I like reptiles in mine.